Elizabeth Bassett (cattle rustler): Marriage

-In 1868, Mary Elizabeth Chamberlain married Herbert Bassett, becoming Mary Elizabeth Bassett.
+In 1868, Mary Eliza Chamberlain met Amos Herbert Bassett, a former Union soldier, when he arrived in Hot Springs, Arkansas.
 Herbert served the Union Army during the Civil War.
-After the war, he worked for the Internal Revenue Service as a collector in Norfolk, Virginia.
-After their marriage, the couple moved to Little Rock, Arkansas.
-They headed west in 1871, having traveled by train to Rock Springs, Wyoming, and then south along the Green River, where they visited Herbert's brother Samuel Clark Bassett, who was a United States government scout along the Overland Trail.
+After the war, he worked for the Internal Revenue Service as a collector in Illinois, Virginia and Arkansas.
+In March 1871, Mary Eliza's grandfather George Crawford Miller died intestate, and his belongings were divided among his surviving family members, including Mary Eliza.
+In September of that year, Herbert and Eliza were wed in Hot Springs.
+Only a few years later, they headed west via train to Rock Springs, Wyoming, and then south along the Green River, where they visited Herbert's brother Samuel Clark Bassett, who was a United States government scout along the Overland Trail.
 In 1877, the Bassett family, which now included daughter Josie and son Sam, moved to the rugged frontier area of Browns Park, known for "cattle rustling and outlaw sheltering".
 Their daughter Ann was born in 1878.
 She was the first white child born in Browns Park.
-Herbert was out of place in an area that required hard labor.
-He was an intellectual and a musician.
+Herbert, a scholar and musician in weak health, was out of place in an area that required hard labor.
 Bassett realized that she needed to provide a living for the family and became a cattle rancher and rustler.
 She relied on Isam Dart, who was a ranch hand who also cooked meals, washed laundry, cut wood, and performed other household duties for the family.
 Josie and Ann attended Miss Porter's select Finishing School for Girls in Boston for a proper education, and they were also proficient horseback riders and ropers.
 Elizabeth advocated for women's right to vote, was interested in feminism, and believed in one's roles should be based upon talent and interest, rather than gender.
 Herbert schooled the children and she ran the ranch.